madtecc/madtecc.github.io/content/post/Program.md

 ### Agenda

-The workshop agenda will be available once the peer-review precess is completed.
+The workshop agenda will be available soon.
+However, we anticipate it will be held on Monday 11th, 2024.